 (1) Assumes conversion of all of the holder's notes at a conversion rate of 22.3414 shares of common stock per \$1,000 principal amount at maturity of the notes.
 This conversion rate is subject to adjustment as described under "Description of the Notes-Conversion Rights."
 As a result, the number of shares of common stock issuable upon conversion of the notes may increase in the future.
 Excludes shares of common stock that may be issued by us upon the repurchase of the notes and fractional shares.
-Holders will receive a cash adjustment for any fractional share amount resulting from conversion of the Notes, as described under "Description of Rights."
+Holders will receive a cash adjustment for any fractional share amount resulting from conversion of the Notes, as described under "Description of the Notes."

-- (2) Calculated based on Rule 13d-3(d)(i) of the Exchange Act, using 36,377,836 shares of common stock outstanding as of March 31, 2004.
-In calculating this amount for each holder, we treated as outstanding the number of shares of common stock issuable upon conversion of all of that holder's notes, but we did not assume conversion of any other holder's notes. - (3) SG Cowen Securities Corp. has informed Sohu that it is a registered broker-dealer and that it acquired the notes for investment purposes.
+- (2) Calculated based on Rule 13d-3(d)(i) of the Exchange Act, using 36,179,206 shares of common stock outstanding as of January 31, 2004.
+In calculating this amount for each holder, we treated as outstanding the number of shares of common stock issuable upon conversion of all of that holder's notes, but we did not assume conversion of any other holder's notes. - (3) KBC Financial Products USA Inc. has informed Sohu that it is a registered broker-dealer and that it acquired the notes for investment purposes. - (4) SG Cowen Securities Corp. has informed Sohu that it is a registered broker-dealer and that it acquired the Notes for investment purposes.